-An Emerging Global Leader in the New Generation of Antibiotic Therapies
+An Emerging Global Leader in the New Generation of Anti-Infective Therapies

-In 2017 RECCE® 327, was awarded Qualified Infectious Disease Designation (QIDP) under the Generating Antibiotic Initiatives Now (GAIN) Act - labelling RECCE® 327 for Fast Track designation, plus 10 years of market exclusivity post approval.
+In 2017 RECCE® 327 was awarded Qualified Infectious Disease Product (QIDP) designation under the Generating Antibiotic Initiatives Now (GAIN) Act - labelling RECCE® 327 for Fast Track designation, plus 10 years of market exclusivity post approval.

-Recce (pronounced Re-Key) originates from the military term ‘Recce’ or ‘Reconnaissance’ as a military tactic – ‘the aggressive assessment of the disposition of the enemy’.
-In other words, get troops behind enemy lines, identify the enemy, eliminate the threat and escape without being noticed.
+Recce (pronounced Re-Key) originates from the military term ‘Reconnaissance’ as a military tactic – ‘the aggressive assessment of the disposition of the enemy’.
+In other words, get troops behind enemy lines, identify the enemy, eliminate the threat, and escape without being noticed.

-We have transitioned that philosophy to anti-infectives, where our antibiotic is designed to:
+We have adopted this approach to anti-infectives, where they are designed to:

 - Enter the human body,